Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Go to the profile page.
 2. Locate the activity chart section.

+**Expected Result:** A chart showing monthly activity should be visible and reflect user data.

-**Expected Result:** A chart showing monthly activity is visible and reflects user data accurately.
+**Actual Result:** A chart showing monthly activity is visible and reflects user data.

 ---